oblinger/HookAnchorApp/MY/PLAN/Hack.md

 ## PROJECTS
+### OBS Tabular Title
+- Each kind of table has an table indicator REGEX
+- Each kind of table has title data field REGEX (used to extract title from entry's markdown page)
+- Table maintains bidirectional link between table entry and the title field value
+- All rows with no indent up to a double blank line are the table entries.
+- All text beyond the first @ link is the title of the table entry (it is the synced part)

 ### Bidirectional sync to gsheets
 - [coupler.io](https://blog.coupler.io/python-to-google-sheets/)   has some good ref material for py-bindings
 - scan three level hiearchy with direct content or links to next level down